modm-io/lbuild/README.rst

   modules should be build.

   Defining options in the configuration file follow the same naming schema for repository and module options.
-The only difference beeing that when the repository or module name is left blank all options matching the remaing fields are set.
+The only difference being that when the repository or module name is left blank all options matching the remaining fields are set.

   E.g. defining a value for `abc::xyz` will set the given value for all modules